Zabbix Proxy: Install on Ubuntu 24.04 / 22.04 in 10 minutes!

 You can find more information about Zabbix’s life cycle and release policies on the official website.

-Step 2: Configure database
+Step 2: Install and Configure database

 In this installation, I will use password rootDBpass as root database password and zabbixDBpass as Zabbix proxy database password.
 Consider changing your password for security reasons.